The Surprising Effectiveness of PPO in Cooperative, Multi-Agent Games: PPO in Multi-Agent Settings

-Multi-Agent PPO follows the algorithmic structure of the single-agent PPO algorithm by learning a policy $\pi_{\theta}$ and a value function $V_{\phi}(s)$ for each agent. $V_{\phi}(s)$ is used for variance reduction and is only utilized during training; hence, it can take extra global information, allowing MAPPO to follow the CTDE structure.
-The impact of which inputs are provided to the value function is studied in Sec.~\ref{sec:mappo:value-input}.
+Our implementation of PPO in multi-agent settings closely resembles the structure of PPO in single-agent settings by learning a policy $\pi_{\theta}$ and a value function $V_{\phi}(s)$; these functions are represented as two separate neural networks. $V_{\phi}(s)$ is used for variance reduction and is only utilized during training; hence, it can take as input extra global information not present in the agent's local observation, allowing PPO in multi-agent domains to follow the CTDE structure.
+For clarity, we refer to PPO with centralized value function inputs as MAPPO (Multi-Agent PPO), and PPO with local inputs for both the policy and value function as IPPO (Independent PPO).
+We note that both MAPPO and IPPO operate in settings where agents share a common reward, as we focus only on cooperative settings.

-We maintain two separate networks for $\pi_{\theta}$ and $V_{\phi}$ and follow common practices in PPO implementations, including: \emph{Generalized Advantage Estimation (GAE)} \cite{Schulmanetal_ICLR2016} with advantage normalization, observation normalization, gradient clipping, value clipping, layer normalization, ReLU activation with orthogonal initialization, and a large batch size under our 1-GPU constraint.
-We also perform a limited grid-search over certain hyper-parameters, including network architecture (i.e., MLP or RNN), learning rate, entropy bonus coefficient, and the initialization scale of the final layer in the policy network.
-Pseudocode and more training and implementation details can be found in Appendix A and D.

-From our experiments, we derive five concrete implementation details that we find to be insightful and particularly critical to MAPPO's practical performance: value normalization, value function inputs, training data usage, policy and value clipping, and death masking.
-We suggest practical implementation and tuning practices for these aspects of MAPPO and demonstrate the effect of these suggestions through empirical ablation studies presented in Sec.~\ref{sec:ablate}.